saturday housing protest tel aviv_311.

 (photo credit: Channel 10 News)

-of people on Saturday began marching from the tent city on Tel Aviv's Rothschild
+of people on Saturday began gathering at Tel Aviv's Rothschild

 Ofer Eini to workers: Join protest so we can bring change

 Tent-city protesters vow to hold even larger demos

 In Jerusalem, a little off the top with a lot of love

 The activists will set out from the Rothschild tent city at 9 p.m.

 and head down Ibn Gvirol Boulevard to Kaplan Street, where the rally

 will be held along the entire length of the street, in front of the